DarrylNnon/terraform-beginner-bootcamp-2023/README.md

 If i run Terraform plan is will attempt to put our infrastracture back into the expected state fixing Configuration Drift

+# AWS Terrahouse Module
+- setup directory structure for our module
+- port our s3 bucket into the module